Medication Abortion.

 The medication abortion procedure is more commonly known as the “abortion pill.”
 It uses a drug combination of Mifepristone and Misoprostol, which is called Mifegymiso.
-This procedure is completed over two days and is generally only performed until 70 days (10 weeks) of pregnancy.[1]
+This procedure is completed over 2 days and is generally only performed until 70 days (10 weeks) of pregnancy.[1]
 View the Mifegymiso product monograph for more information.

 Day 1 - Mifepristone

-On day one, the first pill, mifepristone, is taken orally to block the hormone progesterone.
+On day one, the first pill, Mifepristone, is taken orally to block the hormone progesterone.
 Progesterone is essential for maintaining the uterine lining in early pregnancy, allowing the embryo to receive nutrients and continue developing.[2]
 By blocking progesterone, mifepristone causes the uterine lining to break down, shutting off the supply of blood and nutrients.[3]

 The second abortion pill, Misoprostol, will be sent home with the patient, who will have to follow all the instructions given for taking the remaining set of drugs.
 The patient is responsible for judging whether their body’s reaction to the abortion pill is normal or abnormal.[4]